davidcmoulton/decodeuri/_drafts/patterns-post-working-title.md

 ### Markup
 Compilation of the mustache templates with their json data files is handled by PatternLab, producing a user-friendly, to-some-extent-configurable [web view of the patterns](https://ui-patterns.elifesciences.org/).

-For a basic pattern with no variants, its mustache file has exactly one corresponding data file.
+A basic pattern with no variants has exactly one mustache template and one corresponding `json` data file.

 #### Pattern variants
 For a more complex pattern that has variants, an example of each variant can be produced by supplying a separate `json` file for each.
-For example [the teaser pattern](https://ui-patterns.elifesciences.org/?p=viewall-molecules-teasers) has  13 variants (an extreme case, most variant patterns have fewer than a handful).
+For example the teaser pattern has  13 variants (an extreme case, most variant patterns have fewer than a handful).
 It only has one `mustache` file, but 13 associated `json` files:

 ```
 .